Karen Pierce / Metalsmith

 THE INDIAN CHURCH VILLAGE LIBRARY

-Coordinated by Laura Howard, the library opened in March 2005, with books donated from several different organizations.
+The idea of establishing a library for the village began when we were designing the Artisans Center, funded by the British High Commission through a grant awarded to Dr. Elizabeth Graham in 2001/2002.
+But it soon became clear that there would be be too many people and activities in the Artisans Center for it to house the library as well.
+Another space had to be found.
+Coordinated by Laura Howard, the library opened in March 2005 in an old school teacher's house in the village, with books donated from several different organizations.
 Cash donations have enabled the hiring of a librarian from the village and the Belize National Library provides additional assistance.
 In the summer of 2006 Laura raised funds and coordinated the construction of an addition to the library building and she continues to coordinate library programs and book donations.